An Son (archaeological site): Significance of the site

 An Son is one of the most extensively excavated sites in Southern Vietnam that provides evidence of a Neolithic sequence.
 Excavations occurred over the course of a decade that increased knowledge of the people of An Son, while also permitting comparison of its Neolithic culture to other regions and the timeline of other civilizations.

 One of the important discoveries in the site was the discovery of domestic dog bones in the earliest layers.
-Currently there is no earlier evidence of domestic dogs in the Hoabinhain culture in southern Vietnam.
+Currently there is no earlier evidence of domestic dogs in the Hoabinhian culture in southern Vietnam.
 Therefore, evidence of domestic dog bones in the early layers of the site of An Son during the early Neolithic period indicate that domestic dogs were most likely introduced to the area by the earliest agriculturalists in the region.

 In addition, An Son exemplifies the rapid adaptation and local innovation of Neolithic culture in Southern Vietnam.
 The introduction of Neolithic type ceramics, advanced rice cultivation, and the domestication of animals were all found very early in the layers of the site.
 This indicates that all of these adaptations co-occurred.
 In addition, this site also demonstrates regionalization and innovation of Neolithic culture at the local level.

 Finally, An Son is also significant in terms of its place in the cultural heritage of Southern Vietnam.
 This site provides one of the earliest evidence demonstrating a well developed culture in Southern Vietnam.
 While this site was only occupied for a short period of time, the material culture demonstrates both a strong tie to other regions as well as indigenous identity.
 The clear importance of this site is demonstrated by the interest from the Center for Vietnamese and Inter-cultural Studies in Hanoi, Vietnam.
 The Center funded and led the excavation in 1997.